 Despite technique, the average skilled yoga professional loads the head and neck with approximately 40-48% of their body weight during headstand.
 This represents a significant force to a potentially susceptible region of the body.
 This force tends to increase with the duration of the present.

 In taking a look at the 3 methods and considering that choice supplies the greatest degree of safety during both entry and exit, this research study suggests that entering headstand with straight legs that lift and lower at the same time results in the least amount of combined vertical weight loading and cervical flexion since entry and exit are sluggish and controlled.
-(It also requires a good deal of core strength).
-Although the information suggest that a single leg exit involves the least quantity of force, that benefit is balanced out by the considerably higher force put on the neck throughout single-legged entry.
+(It also requires a good deal of core and back strength).
+Although the information suggest that a single leg forward exit involves the least quantity of force, that benefit is balanced out by the considerably higher force put on the neck throughout single-legged entry.

 Weight loads are greatest utilizing the asymmetrical, single leg variation, probably because entry into the pose is “the least foreseeable and tougher to perform with consistency and controlled force,” state the authors of the study.
 This method also has the fastest loading rates which, the scientists keep in mind, is typically accompanied by the momentary stiffening of tissues, which increases the risk for failure loads and injury.
-As such, although the assymetrical alternative appears more secure on exit, if we presume that many people use the same technique when getting in and exiting the pose, this alternative is less desirable than raising and reducing both legs at the same time, gradually, and with control.
+As such, although the asymmetrical alternative appears more secure on the exit forward, if we presume that many people use the same technique when getting in and exiting the pose, this alternative is less desirable than raising and reducing both legs at the same time, gradually, and with control.

 Although the sample size of this research study may have been too little to discover possible differences between the 3 strategies, these findings recommend that a slow, regulated entry into headstand may limit the likelihood of extreme weight loading, decrease shifts in weight bearing, and reduce unhealthy extension of the cervical spine, all understood to cause injury.

-It is essential to recognize that this research study was carried out with a sample of experienced yoga specialists with a recognized headstand practice along with the strength and ability to hold the posture for 5 full breath cycles.
+It’s essential to recognize that this research study was carried out with a sample of experienced yoga specialists with a recognized headstand practice along with the strength and ability to hold the posture for 5 full breath cycles.
 It did not consist of individuals discovering the present, those who do not regularly succeed in accomplishing headstand, or those who can not sustain it.
 In other words, this study did not include those at greatest threat for injury.
 As a result, aspects such as weight-bearing load on the neck and head may be underestimated.

 Crucial Points for Teaching and Practicing Headstands in Yoga

 Although headstand is among my preferred inversions, I no longer teach or practice it.
 When comparing the research study relating to the threats and biomechanics of the present to its advantages, I’ve concluded that there are lots of inversions and forearm balances that offer the exact same gains at a portion of the danger.
 Personally, I pick safety and sustainability above all else for myself and the students in my care.
 Ultimately, it is an individual choice and one that all yoga trainers and practitioners should regularly review.
 Keep you health intact and don’t risk your neck!